raullaasner/gadfit/INSTALL.md

 Quick installation instructions
 ===============================

 GADfit is developed with the CMake build system generator.
 CMake is a set of tools for configuring, building, and testing software.
 In comparison to GNU Autotools, it uses a simpler syntax and generally runs faster.
 It is advised to read the [user guide](https://raullaasner.github.io/gadfit/doc/user_guide/user_guide.pdf) for detailed installation instructions.
-This document provides quick installation steps aimed mainly at Autotools users.
+This document only provides quick steps to get you started.

 0. For the impatient
 --------------------